-Converting PDF to Visio
+Using PDF in Visio

-In order to convert PDF to Visio, you need to use a tool which will transform the PDF file into a vector graphic.
+In order to convert PDF to Visio, you need to use a tool that will transform the PDF file into a vector graphic.
 Most solutions out there will only provide you with a bitmap image file.
 This is not useful since none of the PDF objects or text can be accessed.
-There are several tools available which generate vector formats for Visio.
+There are several tools available that generate vector formats for Visio.
 Try one of the programs below to ensure success:

 - Insert PDF, a Visio add-in that adds “Open PDF” to the Visio Toolbar